tjelvar-olsson/tjelvar-olsson.github.io/_posts/2015-05-09-begginers-guide-creating-clean-python-development-environments.md

 ## Introduction

-Code interact with its environment.
-For example you can only run a Python script if you have Python installed on the system.
+Code interacts with its environment.
+For example, you can only run a Python script if you have Python installed on the system.
 Furthermore, a Python script will only run without raising ``ImportError`` exceptions if all the required packages are installed.